 Irena Sendler

-During World War II, Irena Sendler, an employee of the Warsaw Health Department and a member of the Polish underground organization (under the pseudonym Iolanthe), often visited the Warsaw ghetto, where she monitored sick children.
+During World War II, Irena Sendler, an employee of the Warsaw Health Department and a member of the Polish underground organization (under the pseudonym Jolanta), often visited the Warsaw ghetto, where she looked after sick children.
 Under this cover, she and her comrades took 2,500 children out of the ghetto.
-Irena Sendler wrote down the data of all the rescued children on narrow strips of thin paper and hid this list in a glass bottle.
-According to an anonymous denunciation in 1943, she was sentenced to death, but she was saved.
-Until the end of the war, Irena Sendler was in hiding, but continued to help Jewish children.
+Irena Sendler wrote down the data of all rescued children on narrow strips of thin paper and hid this list in a glass bottle.
+Following an anonymous denunciation, she was sentenced to death in 1943, but was saved.
+Until the end of the war, Irena Sendler went into hiding, but continued to help Jewish children.

 Gertrude Caroline

-First woman to swim across the English Channel (1926).
-"Queen of the Waves" - that's what they called her in the USA.
-She crossed the canal breaststroke, spending 14 hours and 39 minutes on it.
+First woman to swim the English Channel (1926).
+“Queen of the Waves” - that’s what they called her in the USA.
+She crossed the channel breaststroke, spending 14 hours 39 minutes.

 Hedy Lamarr

-Popular in the 1930s and 1940s, Austrian and later American film actress and inventor.
-Her story is one of those that would be accused of implausibility if something like this were written for a feature film: a mysterious Hollywood star from Europe and an avant-garde composer (speaking of George Entile) together come up with a new way to encode signals that prevent them from being jammed.
-Lamarr, whose film career continued after World War II, not only saved many ships of the US Navy from enemy torpedoes (her technology was rediscovered and began to be widely used already in the 1960s, starting with the Cuban Missile Crisis), but also became the progenitor of Wi-Fi standards and bluetooth.
+Austrian, popular in the 1930s and 1940s, and then American actress cinema, and also an inventor.
+Her story is one of those that would be accused of implausibility if something like that were made up for feature film: a mysterious Hollywood star from Europe and an avant-garde composer (we're talking about George Antile) come up with new way coding of signals that prevents them from being jammed.
+Lamarr, whose film career continued after World War II, not only saved many US Navy ships from enemy torpedoes (her technology was rediscovered and widely used in the 1960s, starting Cuban missile crisis), but also became the progenitor of the Wi-Fi and Bluetooth standards.

 Ada Lovelace

-British mathematician, considered the first programmer in history.
-At the very beginning of her studies in mathematics, she met Charles Babyge, a mathematician and economist who connected his life with the idea of creating an "analytical engine" - the world's first digital computer with program control.
-Mankind had to live for more than a century to understand the great meaning and significance of Bebidzh's idea, but Ada immediately appreciated the invention of her good friend and, together with him, tried to substantiate and show what it promises to humanity.
-Her hand wrote programs strikingly similar to the programs compiled later for the first computers.
+British mathematician, considered the first computer programmer in history.
+At the very beginning of her studies in mathematics, she met Charles Babage, a mathematician and economist, who connected his life with the idea of creating an “analytical engine” - the world’s first digital computer with program control.
+Humanity had to live for more than a century to understand great meaning and the significance of Bebage’s idea, but Ada immediately appreciated the invention of her good friend and, together with him, tried to justify and show what it promises for humanity.
+In her hand, programs were written that were strikingly similar to the programs compiled later for the first computers.
 By the way, Ada is the daughter of the famous poet George Gordon Byron.

-The legendary female sniper in world history hails from Belaya Tserkov.
-During the Second World War, she participated in the battles in Moldova, in the defense of Odessa and Sevastopol.
-In June 1942, Lyudmila was seriously wounded, after which she was evacuated, and then, together with a delegation, was sent to the United States.
-During her visit overseas, Pavlichenko attended a reception with US President Franklin Roosevelt and even lived in the White House for some time at the invitation of his wife.
+The legendary female sniper in world history comes from Bila Tserkva.
+During World War II, she took part in battles in Moldova, in the defense of Odessa and Sevastopol.
+In June 1942, Lyudmila was seriously wounded, after which she was evacuated and then sent to the United States along with a delegation.
+During her visit overseas, Pavlichenko attended a reception with US President Franklin Roosevelt and even lived for some time in the White House at the invitation of his wife.
 Many will forever remember her speech in Chicago: “Gentlemen, I am twenty-five years old.
-At the front, I have already managed to destroy three hundred and nine fascist invaders.
-Don't you gentlemen think you've been hiding behind my back for too long?!
+At the front, I had already managed to destroy three hundred and nine fascist invaders.
+Don’t you think, gentlemen, that you’ve been hiding behind my back for too long?!”

 Rosalind Franklin

-Rosalind Franklin's role in the discovery of the structure of DNA, considered by many to be the key scientific achievement of the 20th century, has been downplayed for many decades (which was greatly facilitated by Franklin's early death from cancer).
-Despite the fact that the decision of the Nobel Committee, which deprived Rosalind of her role of the prize and noted only James Watson, Francis Crick and Maurice Wilkins, cannot be canceled, the truth is true: it was Franklin's X-ray diffraction analysis of DNA that was the missing step that made it possible to finally visualize the double helix .
+Rosalind Franklin's role in the discovery of the structure of DNA, considered by many to be the key scientific achievement of the 20th century, was downplayed for many decades (due in no small part to Franklin's early death from cancer).
+Despite the fact that the decision of the Nobel Committee, which deprived Rosalind of her role as a prize and noted only James Watson, Francis Crick and Maurice Wilkins, cannot be undone, the truth is the truth: it was Franklin's X-ray diffraction analysis of DNA that became the missing step that made it possible to finally visualize the double helix .

 Jane Goodall

-The famous English ethologist Jane Goodall spent more than 30 years in the jungles of Tanzania in the Gombe Stream valley, observing the behavior of chimpanzees.
+The famous English ethological researcher Jane Goodall spent more than 30 years in the jungles of Tanzania in the Gombe Stream Valley, observing the behavior of chimpanzees.
 She began her research in 1960, when she was 18 years old.
-At the beginning of her work, she had no assistants and, in order not to leave her alone, her mother went to Africa with her.
-They pitched a tent by the lake and Jane bravely began her wonderful explorations.
-Later, when the whole world became interested in her data, she had close contacts with scientists who came to her from different countries.
-Today, Goodall is the United Nations Peace Ambassador, a leading primatologist, ethologist and anthropologist from the UK.
+At the beginning of her work, she had no assistants and, in order not to leave her alone, her mother went with her to Africa.
+They pitched a tent on the shore of the lake and Jane bravely began her wonderful research.
+Then, when her data became interested all over the world, she developed close contacts with scientists who came to her from different countries.
+Today Goodall is a UN Ambassador for Peace and a leading primatologist, ethologist and anthropologist from the UK.

 Billie Jean King

-The famous American tennis player, the record holder for the number of victories at the Wimbledon tournament.
+Famous American tennis player, record holder for the number of victories at the Wimbledon tournament.
 On her initiative, the World Women's Tennis Association was created with its own calendar and prize money, no less than in men's tennis.
-Trying to establish equal rights for women in sports, in 1973 King held an exhibition match with the former first racket of the world, 55-year-old Bobby Riggs, who spoke unflatteringly about the level of women's tennis.
-King won a resounding victory and literally crushed Riggs.
-Since that moment, according to many experts, tennis has become one of the most popular sports among spectators, almost a national religion in the United States.
+Trying to establish equal rights for women in sports, in 1973 King played an exhibition match with the former first racket of the world, 55-year-old Bobby Riggs, who spoke unflatteringly about the level of women's tennis.
+King won a brilliant victory and literally crushed Riggs.
+It was from that moment, according to many experts, that tennis became one of the most popular sports among spectators, almost national religion in USA.

 Rachel Carson

-Rachel Carson, an American biologist, became world-famous for her book "Silent Spring", dedicated to the harmful effects of pesticides on living organisms.
+The American biologist Rachel Carson gained worldwide fame with her book “Silent Spring,” dedicated to the harmful effects of pesticides on living organisms.
 After the publication of the book, Rachel Carson was immediately accused by representatives of the chemical industry and some members of the government of alarmism.
-She was called a "hysterical woman", incompetent to write such books.
-However, despite these reproaches, the book is considered the initiator of the development of a new environmental movement.
+She was called a "hysterical woman" who was incompetent to write such books.
+However, despite these reproaches, the book is considered to be the initiator of the development of a new environmental movement.

 Grace Hopper

-American scientist and rear admiral of the United States Navy.
+American scientist and rear admiral of the US Navy.
 A pioneer in her field, she was one of the first to write programs for the Harvard computer.
-She also developed the first compiler for a computer programming language, developed the concept of machine-independent programming languages, which led to the creation of COBOL, one of the first high-level programming languages.
-By the way, it is Grace who is credited with popularizing the term debugging to fix computer malfunctions.
+She also developed the first compiler for a computer programming language and developed the concept of machine-independent programming languages, which led to the creation of COBOL, one of the first high-level programming languages.
+By the way, Grace is credited with popularizing the term debugging to troubleshoot computer problems.

-Italian race car driver.
-First woman to become a Formula 1 driver.
-At the age of 28, she became the second in the national championship of Italy in ring racing.
-She made her Formula One debut in 1958, placing fifth at the Syracuse Grand Prix, an off-the-record race.
-The first race of the championship for Marie-Thérèse de Philippis in the same year was the Monaco Grand Prix.
+Italian racing driver.
+The first woman to become a Formula 1 driver.
+At the age of 28, she became second in the Italian national circuit racing championship.
+In 1958, she made her Formula 1 debut, finishing fifth at the Syracuse Grand Prix, a non-racing race.
+The first championship race for Marie-Therese de Filippis in the same year was the Monaco Grand Prix.
 She failed to qualify, but she was ahead of many men, including future Formula 1 functionary Bernie Ecclestone.

 Anna Lee Fisher

-The first mother is an astronaut.
-Her daughter Krisny Ann was just over one year old at the time of her shuttle Discovery flight as a flight specialist.
+The first mother astronaut.
+Her daughter Chrisney Ann was just over one year old when she flew on Space Shuttle Discovery as a flight specialist.

 Stephanie Kwolek

-Polish American chemist who invented Kevlar.
-For 40 years of work as a research scientist, she received, according to various sources, from 17 to 28 patents.
-In 1995, she became the fourth woman to be inducted into the National Inventors Hall of Fame, and in 2003 she was inducted into the National Women's Hall of Fame.
+American chemist of Polish origin who invented Kevlar.
+Over 40 years of work as a research scientist, she received, according to various sources, from 17 to 28 patents.
+In 1995, she became the fourth woman to be inducted into the National Inventors Hall of Fame, and in 2003, she was inducted into the National Women's Hall of Fame.

 Malala Yousafzai

 Pakistani human rights activist.
-Malala became an activist at the age of 11 when she started blogging for the BBC about life in the Taliban-occupied city of Mingora.
+Malala became an activist at age 11 when she began blogging for the BBC about life in the Taliban-occupied city of Mingora.
 In 2012, they tried to kill her for her activities and statements, but doctors saved the girl.
-In 2013, she released her autobiography and gave a speech at the UN Headquarters, and in 2014 she received the Nobel Peace Prize, becoming the youngest recipient (17 years old).
+In 2013, she released an autobiography and gave a speech at UN headquarters, and in 2014 she received the Nobel Peace Prize, becoming the youngest laureate (17 years old).

 Generator simulator from the original experiment

-Polish scientists repeated the famous Milgram experiment on their compatriots.
-It turned out that the Poles of the 2010s were ready to hurt people, submitting to authority, no less than the Americans of the 1960s.
-The results of the work were published in the journal Social Psychological and Personality Science in January 2017, a press release issued in March drew attention to them.
+Polish scientists repeated Milgram's famous experiment on their compatriots.
+It turned out that the Poles of the 2010s are no less willing to hurt people by obeying authority than the Americans of the 1960s.
+The results of the work were published in the journal Social Psychological and Personality Science in January 2017, brought to attention by a press release issued in March.

 One of the most respected psychologists of the 20th century, Stanley Milgram, conducted his classic experiment in 1963, inspired by the crimes of the Nazis during World War II.
-He wanted to find out how much suffering ordinary people can inflict on others if it is part of their duty.
-To do this, the scientist invited average people to participate in an experiment whose goal was to study the effect of pain on learning.
+He wanted to find out how much suffering could be caused ordinary people others if this is part of their duties.
+To do this, the scientist invited average people to participate in an experiment, the purpose of which was to study the effect of pain on learning.

-During the experiment, participants drew fake lots to play the role of teacher or student.
+In the experiment, participants drew fake lots to play the role of teacher or student.
 In fact, they always got the role of the teacher, and the student was portrayed by a professional actor.
-The student had to memorize pairs of words, and then reproduce them at the command of the teacher.
-At the same time, the teacher had at his disposal a plausible-looking current generator with 30 switches from 15 to 450 volts in steps of 15 volts.
-For each error, the white-coated experimenter in charge of the work told the teacher to give the student an electric shock, with each subsequent error increasing the voltage by 15 volts.
-The actor feigned an increasing pain reaction, but the experimenter insisted on continuing the "learning" by uttering four consecutive phrases: "Please continue", "The experiment requires you to continue", "It is absolutely necessary that you continue", and "You have no other choice. you must continue."
-If the maximum tension was reached, it was applied three times, after which the session was terminated.
-Before the start of the experiment, the teacher himself was given a demonstration shock with a voltage of 45 volts.
+The student had to memorize pairs of words and then reproduce them on the teacher's command.
+At the same time, the teacher had at his disposal a plausible-looking current generator with 30 switches from 15 to 450 volts in 15-volt increments.
+For each mistake, the experimenter in charge of the work in a white coat ordered the teacher to give the student an electric shock, and with each subsequent mistake the voltage increased by 15 volts.
+The actor portrayed an increasing pain response, but the experimenter insisted on continuing the “training” by saying four phrases in succession: “Please continue,” “The experiment requires you to continue,” “It is absolutely necessary that you continue,” and “You have no other choice.” , you must continue."
+If the maximum tension was reached, it was applied three times, after which the session was stopped.
+Before the experiment began, the teacher himself was given a demonstration electric shock of 45 volts.

 Wikimedia Commons

-The American experiment was supposed to serve only as a debugging of the methodology, after which Milgram planned to conduct it in Germany in order to better understand the psychology of the citizens of this country during the war.
-However, the results were very telling: on average, 65 percent of the participants, obeying the authority of the experimenter, brought the punishment of the student to the maximum, despite his "pain" and protests.
-Only about 12 percent stopped at 300 volts when the actor began to portray unbearable suffering.
+American experiment was supposed to serve only to fine-tune the methodology, after which Milgram planned to conduct it in Germany in order to better understand the psychology of the citizens of this country during the war.
+However, the results turned out to be very eloquent: on average, 65 percent of the participants, submitting to the authority of the experimenter, brought the student’s punishment to the maximum, despite his “pain” and protests.
+Only about 12 percent stopped at 300 volts when the actor began to depict unbearable suffering.
 “I found so much obedience that I don’t see the need to conduct this experiment in Germany,” the scientist said.

-The Milgram experiment has been replicated multiple times in the US, Holland, Germany, Spain, Italy, Austria, and Jordan with similar results (average completion rate in the US was 61 percent and outside of it was 66 percent, with a range of 28 to 91 percent).
-Small changes in the design of the study, designed to exclude the influence of such factors as gender, social status, the authority of the scientific center, ignorance of the danger of current and possible sadistic inclinations, did not significantly affect the results, as did the year of the work.
-Such experiments have not yet been carried out in the countries of Central and Eastern Europe.
+Milgram's experiment was repeated several times in the United States, Holland, Germany, Spain, Italy, Austria and Jordan with similar results (the average percentage of participants who completed it was 61 percent in the United States, and 66 percent outside the United States, the range was from 28 to 91 percent).
+Minor changes in study design to eliminate the influence of factors such as gender, social status, authority scientific center, ignorance about the danger of current and possible sadistic tendencies did not significantly affect the results, nor did the year of the work.
+In the countries of Central and of Eastern Europe Such experiments have not yet been carried out.

-Employees of the University of Social Sciences and Humanities in Wroclaw decided to rectify this situation.
-“Our goal was to check how high the level of obedience is among the people of Poland.
-The special history of the Central European region has made the issue of obedience to authorities extremely interesting for us,” they write.
+Employees of the University of Social Sciences and Humanities in Wroclaw decided to correct this situation.
+“Our goal was to check how high the level of obedience is among the inhabitants of Poland.
+The particular history of the Central European region has made the question of obedience to authority of exceptional interest to us,” they write.

-To reduce the psychological trauma of the participants, the scientists used a modification of the experiment based on the findings of the American psychologist Jerry Berger (Jerry Burger).
-He noted that the majority (79 percent) of the participants in the original work who made it to the 10th switch also made it to the last, 30th.
-Therefore, the level of submission can also be judged by the first 10 indicators of the impact stress.
-This design was used by Polish psychologists to make the experiment more ethical.
-40 men and 40 women aged 18 to 69 were invited to participate in it.
+To reduce the psychological trauma of the participants, scientists used a modification of the experiment based on the findings of American psychologist Jerry Berger.
+Burger).
+He noted that the majority (79 percent) of participants in the original work who reached the 10th switch also reached the last, 30th.
+Therefore, the level of submission can be judged by the first 10 indicators of shock tension.
+Polish psychologists used this design to make the experiment more ethical.
+40 men and 40 women aged from 18 to 69 years were invited to participate.

 90 percent of the participants, obeying the authority of the experimenter, reached the last switch.
-The frequency of failure to complete the experiment was three times higher if the role of the student was performed by a woman, however, the authors note that due to the small sample size, it is impossible to draw unambiguous conclusions from this.
+The rate of failure to complete the experiment was three times higher if the role of the student was performed by a woman, but the authors note that due to the small sample size, it is impossible to draw clear conclusions from this.

-“Our study has once again demonstrated the enormous power of the situation in which people find themselves, and how easily they agree to things that are unpleasant for themselves.
-Half a century after Milgram's work, an astonishing majority of subjects are still ready to shock a helpless person, ”commented the results of one of the authors of the work Tomasz Grzyb (Tomasz Grzyb).
+"Our research in Once again demonstrated the enormous power of the situation in which people find themselves, and how easily they agree to things that are unpleasant for themselves.
+Half a century after Milgram’s work, a striking majority of subjects are still willing to shock a helpless person,” Tomasz Grzyb, one of the authors of the work, commented on the results.

-Maria Sklodowska-Curie($1867 - $1934) - French (Polish) experimental scientist (physicist, chemist), teacher, public figure.
-Awarded the Nobel Prize: in physics and in chemistry, the first twice Nobel laureate in history.
+Maria Skłodowska-Curie($1867$ - $1934$) - French (Polish) experimental scientist (physicist, chemist), teacher, public figure.
+She was awarded the Nobel Prize in physics and chemistry, the first two-time Nobel laureate in history.

 Biography

-Maria Sklodowska, better known as Marie Curie, was born in Warsaw in present-day Poland $7$ November $1867$.
+Maria Skłodowska, better known as Marie Curie, was born in Warsaw in modern Poland on November 7, 1867.

-In $1891$, Maria finally went to Paris, where she entered the Sorbonne University.
+In $1891, Maria finally went to Paris, where she entered the Sorbonne University.
 She threw herself into research, but it cost money.
-Curie survived by saving a lot of money, and subsisted on buttered bread and tea.
+Curie survived by saving a lot of money, and lived on buttered bread and tea.
 Her health sometimes suffered due to her poor diet.

-Curie received her master's degree in physics in $1893$ and received another degree in mathematics the following year.
+Curie received a master's degree in physics in 1893 and received another degree in mathematics the following year.

-At the Sorbonne, she met Pierre Curie, who was also a teacher.
-Maria and Pierre quickly found common topics for conversation. $26$ July $1895$, Maria Sklodowska and Pierre Curie entered into a legal marriage without a wedding ring and a priest.
+At the Sorbonne she met Pierre Curie, he was also a teacher.
+Maria and Pierre quickly found common topics for conversation. $26$ July $1895$, Maria Sklodowska and Pierre Curie entered into legal marriage without wedding ring and a priest.
 The ceremony was accompanied only by immediate family and a few friends.

 Marie Curie had two daughters, Irene and Eva.
-Irene continued the family tradition of scientific research.
-Together with her husband, Frédéric Joliot, she received the $1935 Nobel Prize in Chemistry.
+Irene continued the family tradition scientific research.
+Together with her husband, Frédéric Joliot, she received the Nobel Prize in Chemistry in 1935.
 Eva is the author of a famous biography about her mother.
-She became a United States citizen and died in New York at the age of $102.
+She became a citizen of the United States and died in New York at the age of $102.

-In $1934, Marie Curie went to a sanatorium in Passy, France, to try to rest and recuperate.
-She died there on July 4, $1934, of aplastic anemia, which may be caused by prolonged exposure to radiation.
+In 1934, Marie Curie went to a sanatorium in Passy, France, to try to rest and regain her strength.
+She died there on July 4, 1934, from aplastic anemia, which can be caused by long-term exposure to radiation.

-Marie Curie made many breakthroughs during her lifetime.
+Marie Curie made many breakthroughs during her life.
 She is the most famous female scientist of all time, and has received numerous posthumous honors.

 Scientific achievements